 When in Edinburgh, you may notice some hills in the background.
-Those hills are called Pentland Hills and are an ideal place to unwind from the bustle and noisiness of the city.
+Those are the Pentland Hills and they are an ideal place to unwind from the bustle of the city.
 Like my previous blog post, this one was also organised for the Photographic Society of The University of Edinburgh.

 During our trip, we followed this walking route.